TheOdinProject/curriculum/html_css/project/html-css-foundations-project.md

 If you are having trouble:

+- All Git commands need to be run from inside your project's folder (did you forget to `cd` into the `foundations-project` folder?)
 - Ensure you followed the steps [here on Step 2.3](/courses/foundations/lessons/setting-up-git#step-2-configure-git-and-github) to clone from GitHub with SSH.
 - Refer to the [workflow](/courses/foundations/lessons/git-basics) in the Git Basics Lesson.

-Note: All Git commands need to be run from inside your project's folder (did you forget to `cd` into the `foundations-project` folder?)

 _When you're building your project, you will probably end up doing several `git add` + `git commit` cycles before being ready to push it up to GitHub with `git push origin main`._